-Students who intend to transfer should look at the following options: BO23 (Mass Transfer to UMass and Westfield

-State University; GPA 3.0 required for UMass), B034 (General Transfer to most 4-year private colleges), B037 (Marketing Management General Transfer Option to most 4-year private colleges), B045 (Paralegal Option for transfer to Elms College and Bay Path University).
+Students who intend to transfer should look at the following options: B023 (Mass Transfer to UMass and Westfield State University; GPA 3.0 required for UMass), B034 (General Transfer to most 4-year private colleges), B037 (Marketing Management General Transfer Option to most 4-year private colleges), B045 (Paralegal Option for transfer to Elms College and Bay Path University).

 Depending on the course selection 100% of this program can be completed online.
-Go to www.hcc.edu/catalog for further information.